Resources and Other Info

 There is a difference between harassment, bias, and discrimination, and other forms of conflicts.
 The UMD HR & EO handles complaints of harassment, bias and discrimination.
 Other avenues are available for resolving conflicts.
 Current University of Minnesota employees, including student employees, may use the University's Office for Conflict Resolution.
 Bargaining unit employees may use their union grievance process.
-Students may use the Student Conflict Resolution Center.
+Students may use the process noted at the Campus Climate Web site for reporting.
 Student-on-student complaints are filed with the Office of Student Conduct pursuant to the Student Code of Conduct.
 All individuals, including those who are not employees or students, may use the appropriate external resources.
-For other options, refer to Conflict Resolution Alternatives page on the UMTC Office of Equal Opportunity and Affirmative Action (EOAA) website at www.eoaa.umn.edu.
+For other options, refer to Conflict Resolution Procedures.

 In a telephone conversation or in-person appointment, an UMD HR & EO staff member will

-After the initial consultation an UMD HR & EO staff member can facilitate a resolution without conducting a formal investigation.
+After the initial consultation an UMD HR & EO staff member may be able to facilitate a resolution without conducting a formal investigation.
 These efforts may include, the following:

 Resolutions may include, but are not limited to, discipline, education, and training efforts, and agreements as to future conduct.